 If you do not have health insurance or if your insurance does not cover surrogate pregnancy, the intended parents will pay for a new health insurance policy for you for the duration of the surrogacy.

 All of your surrogacy-related medical bills and other expenses will be paid for by the intended parents.
-NWSC will deliver your payments via a trust account set up by the intended parents.
+NWSC will deliver your payments via an account for you set up by the intended parents.

 Yes, NWSC works with intended parents throughout the United States and abroad.
 Intended parents who live out of state or abroad may still choose to travel to attend some of your medical appointments, and will be present for the birth.
 Most intended parents still wish to connect with you regularly by phone, text, Zoom, or email even when they are not able to be physically present.